The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 My husband has been disabled since Dec.
 1994.
 He was putting a water-proofing product on the bathroom floors of a federal building.
 After passing out several time, his boss ordered the written material on said used product.
 We found out that the product was not to be used indoors unless worker used forced air equipment with full body suits.
 By this time is was too late for my husband.

-The water proofing produce included the toxic chemicals: benzene, Toluene, and cyanide.
+The water proofing produce included the toxic chemicals: benzene, Toluene [linked by editor to product info at Amazon], and cyanide.
 These chemicals have caused him to have bronchial asthma, severe hand tremors, dizziness, extreme nervousness, gastrointestional problems, short term memory loss, blurred vision, irregular heartbeat, and other numerous symptoms.

 Our problem is that due to our home burning down to the ground, all evidence was lost.
 If any company dealing with like said product could help, we would be very grateful as the federal government is trying to say now that my past cigarette smoking is the major reason for my present medical condition.
 Like name of product: LD5000--in 5 gallon pails with orange and black label made in Minn., MD.Kathleen Sites